Using rocprofv3#

 jobs:

-To supply the counters via command-line options, use:
+To supply the counters in the command line, use:

 rocprofv3 --pmc SQ_WAVES GRBM_COUNT GRBM_GUI_ACTIVE -- <application_path>